 Rabbinic tradition mandates three Shabbat meals, two beginning with a special kiddush (“sanctification”) recited over wine.
 Family meals are occasions for singing, studying, and celebrating together, and consuming distinctive Shabbat foods such as challah.

-The lighting of the candles on Friday evening symbolizes driving away darkness and welcoming the light of Yeshua the Messiah into our hearts.
+The lighting of the candles on Friday evening symbolises driving away darkness and welcoming the light of Yeshua the Messiah into our hearts.
 There are 3 main rituals regarding the Shabbat observance:

 The Shabbat meal is spent with family and friends sharing highlights from the past week, discussing the Torah, and singing special Shabbat songs (Zemirot).
 The Scriptures instruct us to both remember and guard the sabbath day, to consecrate it as a day devoted to the things that matter most in our lives before the Lord.